-Based on the six values of the Accor Group, the Ethics & CSR Charter provides a framework for the Accor Group's commitment to being a responsible corporate citizen.
-All of the non-financial policies of the Accor Group derive from the Charter.
+Based on the six values of the Accor Group, the Ethics & CSR Charter provides a framework for the Accor Group's commitment to being a responsible corporate citizen..
 The Accor Group's commitment to human rights including combatting modern slavery and trafficking is set out in the Ethics & CSR Charter.
+In this respect, as detailed in the Ethics & CSR Charter, the Accor Group exercises meticulous scrutiny of any suppliers and service providers that may be using the labour of people coerced into working by threat or intimidation.
+Should this prove to be the case, the Accor Group will implement a corrective action plan with the partner and, if the results are not satisfactory, will sever all relations with that supplier or service provider.

-The Ethics & CSR Charter is promoted by the Chairman and Chief Executive Officer of the Accor Group and the Accor Group's directors are responsible for promoting the values and commitments to their teams and carefully tracking their application.
+The Ethics & CSR Charter is promoted by the Chairman and Chief Executive Officer of the Accor Group and the Accor Group's managers and hotel general managers have a particular responsibility for promoting the values and commitments defined in it to those working with them, and for overseeing their application and implementation.